Sheffield Interchange

 Sheffield Interchange is the main bus station in central Sheffield, South Yorkshire, England.
 The facility is served by buses operating across the Sheffield region, as well as National Express coaches that connect Sheffield with destinations across the United Kingdom.

 The Interchange is located on the eastern side of Sheffield City Centre on Pond Street.
 The majority of bus stands at the Interchange are inside the dedicated Interchange building, although there are five additional bus stands located at the roadside on Flat Street opposite the Interchange building.
-At the northern end of Flat Street is Fitzalan Square tram stop, which serves all four Sheffield Supertram routes.
+At the northern end of Flat Street is Fitzalan Square tram stop, which serves all four South Yorkshire Supertram routes.
 A short distance away via a signposted covered walkway is Sheffield station, providing train services to locations across the country.
 A short walk to the west of Sheffield Interchange is Arundel Gate Interchange, the city centre's second bus station, largely serving inner city routes.

-Built into the Interchange is a building known as the Archway Centre, which contains a Travel South Yorkshire Customer Service Desk, WHSmith, DJ’s Cafe, Ticket Kiosks, Public Toilets and Waiting Facilities.
+Built into the Interchange is a building known as the Archway Centre, which contains a Travel South Yorkshire Customer Service Desk, WHSmith, DJ's Cafe, Ticket Kiosks, Public Toilets and Waiting Facilities.